StudioDeTelevision/admiraljs/README.md

 # About

-AdmiralJS allows a quick generation of an admin interface, letting you spend more interesting time on the design of the front end with your favorite framework.
+AdmiralJS allows quick generation of an admin interface, letting you spend more interesting time on the design of the front end with your favorite framework.

 - Customisable field editors for your models
 - Instant admin generation from a schema.json